ivanslo/AdventOfCode/README.md

-# README #

-### Advent of Code ###
+## Advent of Code
-These are exercises taken from adventofcode.com.

-Made day by day, in different languages.
-The purpose is just learning & exercising.
+This repository contains (some) solutions to the problems published in adventofcode.com.

+Done mainly to explore languages and features (haskell and python) and practice puzzle solving in general.